 - Thesis/Dissertation and Independent study represents a minimum of three hours of student work per week over the semester per credit hour.

 Courses that utilize different pedagogical approaches may seek variations from the standard credit hour definitions.
 The expectation is that quality, quantity, and rigor of learning and academic work associated with a “credit hour” will be consistent regardless of location, teaching mode, or class duration.
-Variations to the standard credit hour policy are considered for approval by the Faculty Senate Academic Committee.
+Variations to the standard credit hour policy are considered for approval by the Undergraduate Academic Programs Committee or the Graduate Academic Programs Committee.

 - Web-facilitated face-to-face courses: